saymrwulf/cnn-quant-lab/notes.md

 2017-12-07T00:36:00 - Refactor for clarity, might break a few tests though (cnn-quant-lab) 2017-12-07T19:04:00 - Implementing approach from a new paper read last night (cnn-quant-lab) 2017-12-20T21:16:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (cnn-quant-lab)
+2003 paper) (cnn-quant-lab) 2017-12-20T03:16:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab)